-These risk factors, together with all other information included in the AIF, including, without limitation, information contained in the section "Cautionary Note Regarding Forward-Looking Information and Statements" as well as the risk factors set out below, should be carefully reviewed by readers.
+These risk factors, together with all other information included or incorporated by reference in this AIF, including, without limitation, information contained in the section "Forward-Looking Information" as well as the risk factors set out below, should be carefully reviewed by readers.

-Some of the factors described herein, in the documents incorporated are interrelated and, consequently readers should treat such risk factors as a whole.
-If any of the adverse effects set out in the risk factors described herein or in another document incorporated occur, it could have a material adverse effect on the business, financial condition and results of operations of the Corporation.
+Some of the factors described herein, in the documents incorporated or deemed incorporated by reference herein, are interrelated and, consequently readers should treat such risk factors as a whole.
+If any of the adverse effects set out in the risk factors described herein or in another document incorporated or deemed incorporated by reference herein occur, it could have a material adverse effect on the business, financial condition and results of operations of the Corporation.
 The Corporation cannot assure you that it will successfully address any or all of these risks.
 There is no assurance that any risk management steps taken will avoid future loss due to the occurrence of the adverse effects set out in the risk factors herein, in other documents incorporated or deemed incorporated by reference herein or other unforeseen risks.
 These risk factors could materially affect the Corporation's future operating results and could cause actual events to differ materially from those described in the Corporation's forward-looking statements.
 Unless the context indicates or implies otherwise, references in this section to the "Corporation" include the Corporation and its subsidiaries.